-Canada's Kinross Gold puts Mauritania mine expansion on hold
+CORRECTED-Canada's Kinross Gold puts Mauritania mine expansion on hold

 The Canadian miner said it was studying alternative options to boost capacity at its mill and continued to engage with the African country’s government to clarify the issue.

-The second phase expansion was intended to add 30,000 tonnes per day of processing capacity to the project.
+The second phase expansion was intended to boost daily processing capacity to 30,000 tonnes per day.
 Kinross said it had completed construction of the first phase expansion, boosting mill throughput to 12,000 tonnes per day from 8,000 tonnes.

 “The completion of our evaluation of alternative approaches, and a phase two re-start decision, are subject to our ongoing engagement with the government,” Chief Executive Paul Rollinson said in a statement.